Skip to main content

 View guide placement

-This table keeps recommendations structural by comparing product type, best suited for, routine step, and key consideration without prices, ratings, or affiliate links.
+This table keeps guidance practical by comparing product type, best suited for, routine step, and key consideration without prices, ratings, or affiliate links.

-Placeholder product comparison by product type, fit, routine step, and consideration.
+Product-type comparison by fit, routine step, and consideration.

 Product typeBest suited forRoutine stepKey consideration

-Comfort-focused shampooHair CareWash-day structure, Scalp comfort pathwaysCleanseFuture product copy should compare fragrance, cleanse feel, and hair type fit without treatment claims.
+Comfort-focused shampooHair CareWash-day structure, Scalp comfort pathwaysCleanseProduct copy should compare fragrance, cleanse feel, and hair type fit without treatment claims.

-Leave-in styling supportHair CareFrizz-control goals, Styling prepLeave-in or styling prepFuture recommendations should compare weight, finish, fragrance, and hair-feel preferences.
+Leave-in styling supportHair CareFrizz-control goals, Styling prepLeave-in or styling prepCompare weight, finish, fragrance, and hair-feel preferences.

-Product cards shown here are brand-neutral placeholders for future editorial structure only.
-They do not include real products, prices, affiliate links, reviews, or purchase recommendations.
-Future monetized links will be clearly disclosed before they are added, and current product entries remain non-monetized at this stage.
+Product cards shown here are brand-neutral product-type examples.
+They do not include real products, prices, affiliate links, reviews, ratings, or purchase recommendations.
+If affiliate links are introduced later, they should be clearly disclosed and should not change the cost to the reader.

 Recommendation methodology